TSgthb/JoinUs_WebApp/README.md

 # JoinUs_WebApp
 A Node.JS app connecting MySQL, CSS and html.
-Takes email as an input, stores it in the MySQL database and returns total numbers of users joined till now using COUNT function.
+Takes email provided by the user as an input, stores it in the MySQL database and returns total numbers of users joined till now using COUNT function.